-Does that mean I don’t sell high-ticket coaching?
+Does that mean I don’t sell high-ticket for the right coaching client?

-But it does mean that I had to put a process in place for capturing value at every level.
+But it does mean that I had to put a process in place for capturing value at every level for my coaching business.

 3) You don’t know the strength of their transformation.

-Just because another coaching is pricing their packaged at $200, or even at $20,000, that doesn’t mean that you should price your coaching this way.
+Just because another coaching is pricing their coaching rate at $200, or even at $20,000, that doesn’t mean that you should price your coaching rates this way.

-If you see everyone else selling a group coaching program for a thousand dollars or selling their courses for $5,000, once again, that doesn’t necessarily mean that you should charge $5,000 for what you offer.
+If you see everyone else selling a group coaching program for a thousand dollars or selling their courses for $5,000, once again, that doesn’t necessarily mean that you should charge $5,000 for your coaching services.

 After working with you, your clients could have a much greater transformation.

 Or, your client’s transformation might not be as strong.